Collins, Richard (Dr)

 Bedford Sport Doctor

-Qualified in Medicine from the University of London (Royal Free Hospital)
+Distinction in Medicine & Surgery, University of London

-Diploma in Sport & Exercise Medicine from the Royal College of Surgeons of Edinburgh
+Diploma in Sport & Exercise Medicine, Royal College of Surgeons of Edinburgh

-Postgraduate Certificate in Musculoskeletal Ultrasound from the University of East London
+Postgraduate Certificate in Musculoskeletal Ultrasound, University of East London

 - Shoulder Hydrodistension for Frozen Shoulder

 - Tendon Calcium Barbotage

 - Tendon High Volume Vessel Disruption

 Dr Richard Collins is a Consultant specialising in Sport and Exercise Medicine with extensive clinical experience of treating recreational exercisers and high-performance athletes as well as individuals with non-exercise related joint, bone and soft tissue disorders.
 He is experienced in the practice of diagnostic ultrasound and image guided injection procedures.